fuzziqersoftware/gctools/README.md

 - Most __Pikmin__ songs sound a little different from how they sound in-game but are easily recognizable.
 - Almost all __Super Mario Sunshine__ songs sound perfect (exactly as they sound in-game).
 Note that the game uses track 15 for Yoshi's drums; use `--disable-track=15` if you don't want them.

+I've tested with a couple of Wii games, but not extensively:
+- Many songs from __The Legend of Zelda: Twilight Princess__ and __Super Mario Galaxy__ don't play or sound terrible.
+Some are recognizable but don't sound like the in-game music.

-Classic Mac OS games that use SoundMusicSys currently fare a bit better:
+Classic Mac OS games that use SoundMusicSys currently fare much better than GameCube and Wii games:
 - __Castles - Siege and Conquest__ songs play correctly.
 - __Creep Night Pinball__ songs play correctly.
 - __DinoPark Tycoon__ songs play correctly.